 Surely that discussion won’t end with soft music in the background and a crackling fire in the fireplace.

 If discussing a prenuptial agreement is so uncomfortable, how could it also be so important?
-Consider this, in Arizona and New Mexico, both community property states, all assets of married parties are presumed to be community property.
+Consider this, in Arizona, both community property states, all assets of married parties are presumed to be community property.
 This presumption can be rebutted with “clear and convincing” evidence that an asset is not community property, such as showing that the asset was owned by one spouse prior to the marriage.

 But even owning an asset prior to the marriage doesn’t keep it from becoming community property later.
 Some assets can be transmuted from separate property to community property, even without anyone intending the property’s status be changed.
 For example, consider the case where the husband, hoping to be helpful, makes improvements on couple’s home which is owned by the wife.
 Or how about where the wife helps manage the husband’s investment portfolio.
 In either of these situations, the non-owner spouse could claim a community property interest in the property of the other spouse.